socumbersome/tcore-compiler/README.md

 # TCore compiler (a typed extension of Core language)

 1. Building
+2. Pipeline
-2. Syntax
+3. Syntax
-3. Caveats
+4. Caveats
-4. Weird conventions
+5. Weird conventions
-5. Known bugs
+6. Known bugs
-6. To do
+7. To do

 ## Building